OmengU/quap/documentation/documentation.typ

 .catch(err => console.error(err));
 ```
 ]
-This closes the Modal.

 Once a Player is added to the Game, the Hubs send a message to said Player containing their ID.
 At the same time, the Player is stored in the database.
-If there is currently no Game open for joining, the Player receives an error message saying so.
-In order to send individualized messages to Players, there are many options available.
+If no Game is open for joining, the Player will receive an error message saying so.
+There are many options available to send individualized messages to Players.
 The one chosen for this project is to add the Player's connection ID, which is unique to each connection created to the Hub.
 In said group, the connection ID and the Player ID are associated.
 This is necessary since the connection ID of a Player changes once they are redirected to a new page.
-There, the new connection ID simply has to be added to the group and the Player can continue to receive messages.
+There, the new connection ID has to be added to the group, and the Player can continue to receive messages.
 #code-snippet(caption: "Player Registration on Server")[
 ```cs
  public async Task RegisterPlayer(CreatePlayerDto dto)